Canop/bacon/website/docs/index.md

 bacon
 ```

-This launches the default job, most usually based on `cargo check` :
+This launches the default job, usually based on `cargo check` :
 Bacon will watch the source directories and shows you the errors and warnings found by the cargo command.

 You may decide to launch and watch tests by either hitting the <kbd>t</kbd> key, or by launching bacon with